gregrickaby/swr-examples/README.md

 Secondly, all examples use `JSON.stringify` to show the fetched data.
 I didn't want to overcomplicate things, with opinionated markup around displaying data.

 And finally, the `fetcher` below, is a quick one-liner for example purposes.
-I wouldn't use this one-liner on in a complex app.
+I wouldn't use this one-liner for a complex app.

 ```js
 const fetcher = (url) => fetch(url).then((r) => r.json());